Post job

 Accounts receivable specialists are members of the organization's finance or accounting department.
 They are responsible for managing the collection of payments for the company.
 They prepare official receipts and coordinate with account payable specialists from other companies with pending payables.
 They ensure that clients pay on time, and they also follow up on payments when necessary.
 They are responsible for checking whether the clients have already paid in full.
 Accounts receivable specialists are in charge of updating accounting records as well to ensure that client records are up to date.

-There are some key differences in responsibilities as well.
-For example, a collections coordinator responsibilities require skills like "phone calls," "customer accounts," "collection process," and "outstanding receivables."
+There are some key differences in the responsibilities of each position.
+For example, collections coordinator responsibilities require skills like "phone calls," "customer accounts," "collection process," and "outstanding receivables."
 Meanwhile a typical accounts receivable specialist has skills in areas such as "financial reports," "general ledger," "cash receipts," and "credit memos."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

-Accounts receivable specialists tend to reach similar levels of education than collections coordinators.
+Accounts receivable specialists earn the highest salaries when working in the technology industry, with an average yearly salary of $43,571.
+On the other hand, collections coordinators are paid more in the professional industry with an average salary of $39,558.accounts receivable specialists tend to reach similar levels of education than collections coordinators.
 In fact, accounts receivable specialists are 1.4% less likely to graduate with a Master's Degree and 0.3% less likely to have a Doctoral Degree.

 An account specialist is responsible for reaching out to customers or potential clients through calls, emails, and other forms of correspondence to secure sales and strengthen business relations.
 An account specialist may also perform other tasks such as arranging appointment schedules with clients, providing price quotes and responding to further inquiries, process orders, generating sales leads, and handling complaints and resolving issues.
 Furthermore, an account specialist may also be involved in developing strategies, finding new opportunities, producing and completing necessary documents, and preparing reports, all in adherence to the company's policies and regulations.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that collections coordinator responsibilities requires skills like "phone calls," "collection efforts," "appeals," and "collection process."
-But an account specialist might use skills, such as, "account management," "powerpoint," "catheter," and "customer satisfaction."
+For example, resumes show us that collections coordinator responsibilities requires skills like "phone calls," "collection efforts," "appeals," and "collection process."
+But an account specialist might use other skills in their typical duties, such as, "account management," "powerpoint," "catheter," and "customer satisfaction."

 A payment processor is responsible for managing and informing the clients of their payment obligations for the services offered by a financial institution or other related organizations.
 Payment processors record transactions and ensure the timely completion of account statements.
 They discuss the terms and conditions of the service contract with the clients and respond to their inquiries and concerns.
 A payment processor must have excellent communication and organizational skills, especially in coming up with repayment plans and solutions for clients who are not able to pay services in time.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from collections coordinator resumes include skills like "collection efforts," "appeals," "account balances," and "collection process," whereas a payment processor might be skilled in "lockbox," "process payments," "securities," and "powerpoint. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from collections coordinator resumes include skills like "collection efforts," "appeals," "account balances," and "collection process," whereas a payment processor is more likely to list skills in "lockbox," "process payments," "securities," and "powerpoint. "

-Payment processors typically study at similar levels compared with collections coordinators.
+Payment processors earn the highest salary when working in the insurance industry, where they receive an average salary of $38,534.
+Comparatively, collections coordinators have the highest earning potential in the professional industry, with an average salary of $39,558.Most payment processors achieve a similar degree level compared to collections coordinators.
 For example, they're 2.2% less likely to graduate with a Master's Degree, and 0.3% less likely to earn a Doctoral Degree.

 An Accounts Receivable Analyst provides accounts receivable support through monitoring all aspects of the collection of outstanding debts owed to a company.
 They check missing and unresolved payment issues, monitor overdue accounts, and prepare statements for managers.